richliao/SketchToFace/README.md

 # SketchToFace
-The original code for the project comes from [affinelayer's pix2pix tensorflow implementation](https://github.com/affinelayer/pix2pix-tensorflow).
-His blog has full detail explaination of the architecture in [here](http://affinelayer.com/pix2pix/).
-I will write my own in the future.
+The original code for the project comes from [Christopher Hesse's pix2pix tensorflow implementation](https://github.com/affinelayer/pix2pix-tensorflow), which translates Phillip Isola's [Torch code](https://phillipi.github.io/pix2pix/) into tensorflow.
+Chris has a very detailed explanation of the network in his [blog](http://affinelayer.com/pix2pix/).
+I have learned a quite deal reading it.

-For this excercise I have only made very minor changes.
-I have mainly changed the Generative and Discriminator network to take in 64X64 images by removing two layers, so that the size of parameters and time to train the model reduced.
+For this excercise I have only made very little changes, primarily changed the Generative and Discriminator network to take in 64X64 images by removing two layers, so that the size of parameters and time to train the model can be reduced.
 The dataset I used comes from [CUHK Face Sketch database](http://mmlab.ie.cuhk.edu.hk/archive/facesketch.html).
 The original resolution of each image is 200X250.
 I have reduced each to 64X64 and further convert gray image to RBG by using openCV.

 The dataset contains 188 faces and sketches combined.
 I have trained the model based on 185 data points, leaving following 3 for testing.
 As you can see results are quite impressive.
 The model has learned a very good mapping between sketches and faces.